arunisean/crd/README.md

 # Content Research Digest (CRD)

-The Content Research Digest (CRD) is an automated pipeline that fetches articles from various RSS feeds, rates them based on custom criteria, summarizes the top-rated content using AI, and generates a web-based newsletter.
+The Content Research Digest (CRD) is an automated pipeline that fetches articles from various RSS feeds, rates them based on custom criteria, summarizes the top-rated content using AI, and generates a web-based digest.

 ## Features

 - **Multi-Source Categorization**: Fetch news from different categories (e.g., Crypto, AI, Academic), each with its own set of RSS feeds and rating criteria defined in `feeds.json`.
 - **AI-Powered Rating & Summarization**: Uses an OpenAI-compatible API to rate articles and generate both English and Chinese summaries.
+- **Database Backend**: Uses SQLite to store all fetched articles, ratings, and summaries, providing a persistent and queryable data store.
-- **Web Interface**: A simple Flask-based web application to display the generated newsletter and top-rated articles.
+- **Web Interface**: A simple Flask-based web application to display the generated digest.
 - **Automated Pipeline**: A command-line interface to run the entire process from fetching to rendering.
 - **Extensible Configuration**: Easily configure API keys, models, and sources through a `.env` file.